 C. Government Entities. (i.e. County Road Dept, County Fire Dept, Carlsbad Irrigation District).

 Section 2.
 All applications for membership shall be voted on by the Board of Directors.
-Applications for membership in this Association shall be in the form approved and provided by the Board of Directors.
-Membership shall not be denied because of the applicant's race, color, creed, national origin, sex or sexual orientation.
+Applications for membership of this Association shall be in the form approved and provided by the Board of Directors.
+Membership shall not be denied because of the applicant's race, color, creed, national origin, sex, or sexual orientation.

 Section 3.
 The rights, privileges, and obligations of all members of this association shall be equal.
 Members shall not have any individual legal interest or ownership in the assets of the Association, which may include land, water supplies, wells, diversion structures, well house, pumping equipment, water storage tanks, system meters, and all water system distribution lines up to and including the metered box and contents near the Member’s property line.
 The Member shall be responsible for maintaining all water lines within the Member’s property from the point of meter box and plumbing fixtures on the Member’s property.
 The Member shall promptly repair all water leaks or damaged pipes in accordance with the Rules and Regulations of the Association.